On Minimal Achievable Quotas in Multiwinner Voting: Quota-Based Strengthening of Proportionality

 \section{Quota-Based Strengthening of Proportionality}

 As stated in the beginning, most proportionality axioms rely on the principle that a group is entitled to representation only if it satisfies some cohesiveness condition.
-Cohesiveness in its general form demands that a voter group satisfies the Hare quota \citep{ABC+16a, sanchez2017proportional}.
+Cohesiveness in its general form demands that a voter group satisfy the Hare quota \citep{ABC+16a, sanchez2017proportional}.

-\begin{definition}[$\ell$-Cohesiveness \citep{ABC+16a}] For $\ell \in \N_+$, a group $S \subseteq N$ is $\ell$-cohesive if (1) $\lvert S \rvert \geq \ell \cdot \frac{n}{k}$ and (2) $\lvert \bigcap_{v \in S}A_v \rvert \geq \ell$. \end{definition}
+\begin{definition}[$\ell$-Cohesiveness \citep{ABC+16a}] For $\ell \in [k]$, a group $S \subseteq N$ is $\ell$-cohesive if (1) $\lvert S \rvert \geq \ell \cdot \frac{n}{k}$ and (2) $\lvert \bigcap_{v \in S}A_v \rvert \geq \ell$. \end{definition}

-In this work, we introduce a more general version of this definition, which introduces a parameter $\alpha$, making the quota requirement dynamic.
+In this work, we study a more general version of this definition, which incorporates a parameter $\alpha$ to make the quota requirement dynamic.
 The parameter $\alpha$ acts as a scaling factor that adjusts the group size required for representation.
 Smaller $\alpha$ values correspond to a more demanding standard of proportionality, as even smaller groups can claim representation.

-\begin{definition}[$(\alpha, \ell)$-Cohesiveness] For $\ell \in \N_+$ and $\alpha \in \R_{\geq0}$, a group $S \subseteq N$ is $(\alpha, \ell)$-cohesive if (1) $\lvert S \rvert \geq \alpha \cdot \ell \cdot \frac{n}{k}$ and (2) $\lvert \bigcap_{v \in S}A_v \rvert \geq \ell$. \end{definition}
+\begin{definition}[$(\alpha, \ell)$-Cohesiveness] For $\ell \in [k]$ and $\alpha \in \R_{\geq0}$, a group $S \subseteq N$ is $(\alpha, \ell)$-cohesive if (1) $\lvert S \rvert \geq \alpha \cdot \ell \cdot \frac{n}{k}$ and (2) $\lvert \bigcap_{v \in S}A_v \rvert \geq \ell$. \end{definition}